projen/projen/docs/awscdk-construct.md

 A [dependabot](https://dependabot.com/) file will be added unless `dependabot` is set to 'false'.

-## jsii Publishing
+## Publishing

 As this is a [jsii project](./jsii.md), it will cross-compile to other languages.
 You can set up any number of jsii target languages.

 ```typescript
   dotnet: {